diambra/docs/content/wrappers/_index.en.md

 </div>

 DIAMBRA Arena comes with a large number of ready-to-use wrappers and examples showing how to apply them.
 They cover a wide spectrum of use cases, and also provide reference templates to develop custom ones.
-In order to activate wrappers one has just to add an additional kwargs dictionary, here named `wrappersSettings`, to the environment creation method.
-As shown in the next code block, having populated the dictionary as specified in the next sections.
+In order to activate wrappers, one has just to add an additional kwargs dictionary, here named `wrappersSettings`, to the environment creation method, as shown in the next code block.
+The dictionary has to be populated as described in the next sections.

 ```python
 env = diambraArena.make("TestEnv", settings, wrappersSettings)